 (b) in any case where the City does not have power under any other law to implement a purpose for which the land is reserved, the City is, by virtue of this section, empowered to perform all acts and do all things necessary or expedient for the implementation of that purpose.

-[Section 13 amended by No. 31 of 1997 s.
+[Section 13 amended: No. 31 of 1997 s.
 29(12).]

 14. Disposal of land by City